-- (a) totally opaque objects (where the typedef is actively used to hide what the object is). - Example: "pte_t" etc. opaque objects that you can only access using the proper accessor functions. - NOTE!
+1. totally opaque objects (where the typedef is actively used to \hide\ what the object is).

+Example: "pte t" etc. opaque objects that you can only access using the proper accessor functions.

+NOTE!
 Opaqueness and "accessor functions" are not good in themselves.
-The reason we have them for things like pte_t etc. is that there really is absolutely zero portably accessible information there. - (b) Clear integer types, where the abstraction helps avoid confusion whether it is "int" or "long". - u8/u16/u32 are perfectly fine typedefs, although they fit into category (d) better than here.
+The reason we have them for things like pte\t etc. is that there really is absolutely \zero\ portably accessible information there.

+2. Clear integer types, where the abstraction \helps \ avoid confusion whether it is "int" or "long".

+u8/u16/u32 are perfectly fine typedefs, although they fit into category (d) better than here.

 NOTE!
-Again - there needs to be a $$ reason $$ for this.
-If something is "unsigned long", then there's no reason to do but if there is a clear reason for why it under certain circumstances might be an "unsigned int" and under other configurations might be "unsigned long", then by all means go ahead and use a typedef.
+Again - there needs to be a \reason\ for this.
+If something is "unsigned long", then there's no reason to do typedef unsigned long myflags\t;

+but if there is a clear reason for why it under certain circumstances might be an "unsigned int" and under other configurations might be "unsigned long", then by all means go ahead and use a typedef.